egoist/funbook-old/docs/chapters/basics/use-cdn.md

 </body>
 ```

 So far, you first FunBook is created!
-However nothing would be preset until you add the first chapter or page before `book.open()`:
+However nothing would be present until you add the first chapter or page before `book.open()`:

 ```js
 book.page({